KyleAMathews/typefaces/packages/saira-condensed/README.md

 Typefaces assume you’re using webpack to process CSS and files.
-Each typeface package includes all necessary font files (woff2, woff, eot, ttf, svg) and a CSS file with font-face declerations pointing at these files.
+Each typeface package includes all necessary font files (woff2, woff, eot, ttf, svg) and a CSS file with font-face declarations pointing at these files.

 You will need to have webpack setup to load css and font files.
 Many tools built with Webpack will work out of the box with Typefaces such as [Gatsby](https://github.com/gatsbyjs/gatsby)